 - ACT supports the use of superscoring in making college admissions decisions.

 - Students will now have the option to send either a Superscore or the results from a single test event.
 If the student chooses to send a Superscore, we will also always include one full battery score, plus all the scores from the test events that are part of the superscore composite.
+The figure below shows the student experience when selecting to send a superscore from their My ACT account.

 Resources for Learning More About the Impact of Superscoring